What is Metatarsalgia?

 Relief and Prevention

-PhysioWorks physiotherapists have designed a dynamic corrective foot posture exercises that they have been prescribing and fine-tuning over the past decade.
+PhysioWorks physiotherapists have designed dynamic corrective foot posture exercises that they have been prescribing and fine-tuning over the past decade.
 These exercises aim to correct the dynamic muscle control of your foot.
-Ideally, if we can help you to retrain your foot muscles then hopefully you won’t need to wear shoes with orthotics to solve your problem passively.
+Ideally, if we can help you retrain your foot muscles, you won’t need to wear shoes with orthotics to solve your problem passively.

 Our foot muscles are ordinarily effective and efficient.
 It is common for these muscles to weaken and become lazy.
 The good news is that most foot muscle weakness can be retrained successfully within weeks.

 Please consult your physiotherapist for specific advice.
 Your physiotherapist will also inspect other reasons for your foot collapsing, such as muscle tightness or referred pain from your back.